-But, chances are if you’re reading this, you understand how valuable a constantly evolving list of customer emails can be both for marketing and re-marketing purposes.
+If you’re reading this, chances are you understand how valuable a constantly evolving list of customer emails can be both for marketing and re-marketing purposes.
 However, you may be struggling with the most effective ways to actually capture these email addresses in your store or showroom.
 Let’s start at the beginning.

 WHY WE WANT EMAILS